Man (21) who buried car on family farm after fatal hit-and-run avoids jail

 A man who was involved in a fatal hit-and-run in Co Meath was spared jail on Friday.
 Photograph: Getty Images

-A man who was involved in a fatal hit-and-run in Co Meath and later used an excavator to bury his car on his parents’ farm, was spared jail on Friday.
+A man who was involved in a fatal hit-and-run in Co Meath and later used an excavator to bury his car on his parents’ farm has been spared jail.

 Trim Circuit Court previously heard another motorist came on the body of Colin Tuite (27) of Dangan, Summerhill on the Summerhill to Rathmolyon road on February 16th, 2017, after earlier seeing a car veering on to its incorrect side of the road.